Jakub Sokolík: Torquay United

 After being released by Plymouth Argyle, Sokolík signed for Torquay United on 16 February 2018 for the rest of the 2017–18 season.

-He made his debut for the club, starting the whole game, in a 3–0 loss against Dagenham & Redbridge on 17 February 2018.
+He made his debut for the club, playing the whole game, in a 3–0 loss against Dagenham & Redbridge on 17 February 2018.
 Sokolík then started in the next four matches for Torquay United.
 However, he found himself out of the first team for the rest of the season, due to being sidelined with injuries.
 As Sokolík was absent from the first team, the club were relegated to the National League South following a 1–1 away draw at Hartlepool United.
 At the end of the 2017–18 season, he went on to make five appearances in all competitions.
 Following this, Sokolík was held talks over a new contract by Torquay United.
 On 16 May 2018, Sokolík signed a contract extension with Torquay United.

 However at the start of the 2018–19 season, Sokolík appeared twice for Torquay United before he suffered a knee ligament damage in the 70th minute and was substituted, as the club won 2–0 against East Thurrock United on 11 August 2018.
 After the match, it was announced that Sokolík would be out for a month.
 It was announced on 23 December 2018 that he left Torquay United by mutual consent.
 By the time Sokolík left the club, he made seven appearances in all competitions.